DevonTomatoSandwich/DemoRoom/README.md

 A published demo will soon on my website soon.

-You can also run a the old python pygame demo in [repl](https://repl.it/@billybud/Demo-Room) but repl is a bit glitchy.
+You can also run the old python pygame demo in [repl](https://repl.it/@billybud/Demo-Room) but repl is a bit glitchy.
 It has problems with handling relative mouse changes when the cursor is out of the trinket window.
 For better testing you should run in a python environment on your local system

 # Play instructions
 - Move the player with wsad